Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_console/center_section.md

 aircraft from the [INS,](../../../systems/nav_com/ins.md) as well as maintain a hold of the target position defined by the Along Track and Cross Track cursor gates, thus defining the Radar initial Point.
-The button illuminates, and remains lit, until the reset button is pressed, or another delivery mode is selected.
+The button illuminates and remains lit until the reset button is pressed, or another delivery mode is selected.

 ### Target Insert Button